 Contact a South Carolina Boating Under the Influence Attorney

 Criminal defense lawyers at the Strom Law Firm, LLC provide a free consultation to discuss the facts of a boating under the influence case.
-Founded by a former U.S. Attorney, the team at Strom Law also includes a former Public Defender, and a former Assistant Attorney General and Richland County Assistant Solicitor.
+Founded by a former U.S. Attorney, the team at Strom Law also includes a former Public Defender.
 It’s awarded the highest Martindale-Hubble ranking and collectively holds more than 50 years of complex litigation experience.